cx-prog-lang/.github/features/README.md

  - [Pointer Bound Checking Compiler Option](./ptr_boundck.md): enable pointer bound checking for every pointer.
  - [Pointer Sanitization Compiler Option](./ptr_sanitize.md): sanitize every pointer to `0` after memory deallocation.

+## Feature Dependency

+Each feature page includes a feature dependency diagram that shows the relationships between features.
+The relationship falls into three categories:

+ - **Required**: a feature requires another feature to be complete.
+(Solid line)
+ - **Affected**: a feature can be affected by another feature in implementation or in design.
+(Dotted line)
+ - **None**: two features are independent in implementation and in design.
+(Not described)